 CA 190 artificially but conveniently splits this range into two sections, the southern being the more impressive and the better-known.
 The northern section includes the subrange called the Cottonwood Mountains, the highest of which is Tin Mountain, which more or less marks the northern end of the Panamints.
 Although this area is not as high and dramatic as the peaks well to its south, it offers rugged solitude to adventurers who want to explore places that see little or no human traffic.

 The southern part, especially the area around Telescope Peak, is the headline-grabbing one, and deservedly so.
-The eastern and western faces of the southern Panamints provides some of the greatest vertical relief to be found anywhere in the world (over 11,300 vertical feet from Death Valley to Telescope’s summit).
+The eastern and western faces of the southern Panamints provide some of the greatest vertical relief to be found anywhere in the world (over 11,300 vertical feet from Death Valley to Telescope’s summit).
 And Telescope and Wildrose Peaks are, quite simply, beautiful mountains.
 Telescope in particular is visible from many different areas of the park and always draws the eye when it is (please see the Perspectives section).

 Getting To Know the PanamintsIf seeing the Panamints from the car is enough for you, then there are three areas that are probably better than all others are to do so: Zabriskie Point, where there is a classic view over the badlands of Golden Canyon, across the salt pan of Death Valley, and to the highest of the Panamints; Dantes View, about a vertical mile above Badwater and offering an in-your-face view of Telescope Peak (although I am not certain, I am almost sure that this was the spot from which the Star Wars scene in which Luke Skywalker and Obi-Wan Kenobi overlook Mos Eisley was filmed); and the drive south from the Furnace Creek area to Badwater and beyond.
 Note: although I’ve now alluded to Star Wars twice, I am not one of those people who dress up like the characters or camp out (in costume, too) for movie tickets, but I did grow up with the original movies and did/do love them.